-At our hotel, we hold free daily activities for our guests within the hotel, including Thai cooking classes of popular dishes, including delicious desserts, yoga tuition, Muay Thai boxing, fortune telling, also cocktail making and photography lessons, on a revolving weekly schedule.
+At our hotel, we hold free daily activities for our guests within the hotel, including Thai cooking classes of popular dishes, including delicious desserts, yoga tuition, Muay Thai boxing, also cocktail making and photography lessons, on a revolving weekly schedule.

-There are also more vigorous activities including table tennis, volleyball and early morning group jogging along the beach.
+There are also more vigorous activities including table tennis and early morning group jogging along the beach.
 We also have an air conditioned fitness room fitted with Star Trac exercise machines and communal swimming pool.